joshbegley/nyt-latest/README.md

 `McDavid has solidified his status as one of the most prolific offensive producers in NHL history.`\
 https://nytimes.com/athletic/5920427/2024/11/14/connor-mcdavid-1000-points-oilers-stats/

-**USMNT 1, Jamaica 0: Pepi, Turner help U.S. secure win in Jamaica**\
+**USMNT 1, Jamaica 0: Ricardo Pepi, Matt Turner help U.S. secure win in Jamaica**\
-`U.S. heads into second leg against Jamaica with a goal advantage `\
+`The U.S. heads into a second leg against Jamaica with a goal advantage. `\
 https://nytimes.com/athletic/5923895/2024/11/14/usmnt-jamaica-ricardo-pepi-matt-turner/

 **You Might Use It to Walk the Dog**\